 - fresh cracked pepper

-Add veggie broth and wine to the pot.
-Then dissolve cornstarch in 3 tablespoons water and add the slurry to the pot as well.
-Add salt and pepper to taste.
-Cover and simmer on medium high for 50 minutes.
+- Dissolve cornstarch in 3 tablespoons COLD water and add the slurry to the pot as well.
+Add salt and pepper to taste and stir to combine.

-Then stir in cream and parsley, add more salt and pepper to taste and serve!
+- Remove from heat and stir in coconut milk and parsley, add more salt and pepper to taste and serve!

 Keywords: vegetarian wild rice soup, wild rice soup no cream, easy wild rice soup recipe,